-Alongside our commitment not to use damaging ingredients like palm and mineral oils, we work to use ingredients that are grown locally and not over farmed or encouraged with harmful pesticides.
+Alongside our commitment not to use unsustainable ingredients like palm and mineral oils, we work to use ingredients that are grown locally and not over farmed or encouraged with harmful pesticides.

 The properties of plants and fruits are incredible; we strive to nurture and protect nature’s growth rather than destroy it.

 As we grow, we will be able to plant more and source nearly all our ingredients from our farm, nurturing and protecting the natural environment and further supporting the local community.

 By staying true to our Italian roots and keeping 90% of production in Italy and 100% in Europe (some of our packaging is produced in the UK), we are reducing our brand’s carbon footprint.

 Recycling and Greener Packaging

 The cosmetic industry is the biggest utiliser of single-use plastic.
 Zero Waste reported that more than 120 billion units of packaging are produced every year by the global cosmetics industry, most of which are not recyclable.

 At Irene Forte Skincare, we are doing what we can to minimise our contribution to the crisis.
 However, as a small brand, finding sustainable alternatives for packaging can be complex.
 90% of our products are housed in glass packaging.
 We use plastic for 10% of our products that cannot be housed in glass.
 Bioplastic and post-consumer recycled plastics are a more costly option and the minimum quantities are still incredibly high.
 For our first production run, these quantities were not a realistic option, however, for our new production run we are only using bioplastics for the plastic items that we need to produce.
 We are also launching refillable jars and bottles, and sustainable olive wood spatulas.